tedneward/Azgaarnoth/Organizations/MilitantOrders/KaevarianTemplar.md

 # Militant Order: Kaevarian Templar
 *(~15,000 fighters, paladins, and clerics)*

-A knightly order of the Kaevarian Church, the Templar are a relatively numerous, yet weak, militant order when compared to their contemporaries such as the [Draconic Order](../DraconicOrder/DraconicOrder.md) or even the [Dread Knights](./DreadKnights.md).
+A knightly order of the Kaevarian Church, the Templar are a relatively numerous, yet weak, militant order when compared to their contemporaries such as the [Draconic Order](../DraconicOrder/index.md) or even the [Dread Knights](DreadKnights.md).

-Generally members of the Kaevarian Templar are fighters ([Cavaliers](/Classes/Fighter/Cavalier.md), [Champions](/Classes/Fighter/Champion.md), [Defenders](/Classes/Fighter/Defender.md), or [Samuari](/Classes/Fighter/Samurai.md) in particular) or paladins ([Devotion](/Classes/Paladin/Devotion.md), [Glory](/Classes/Paladin/Glory.md), or [Heroism](/Classes/Paladin/Heroism.md) in particular).
-Some Kaevarian clerics will join the Templar, but usually as a means to further the aims of the Church rather than any particular zeal for justice.
+Generally members of the Kaevarian Templar are fighters ([Cavaliers](../../Classes/Fighter/Cavalier.md), [Champions](../../Classes/Fighter/Champion.md), [Defenders](../../Classes/Fighter/Defender.md), or [Samurai](../../Classes/Fighter/Samurai.md) in particular) or paladins ([Devotion](../../Classes/Paladin/Devotion.md), [Glory](../../Classes/Paladin/Glory.md), or [Heroism](../../Classes/Paladin/Heroism.md) in particular).
+Some Kaevarian clerics will join the Templar, but usually as a means to further the aims of the Church rather than in the spirit of any particular zeal for justice.

 The Templar are fiercely devoted to the aims and goals of the Kaevarian Church, and they put the orders of a ranking Church authority well higher than that of any secular authority around them.
-It is rumored that the [Singularian Heresy](/Religions/KaevarianChurch.md#singularian-heresy) is rooted somewhere within the Templar itself, resisting the various theological purges the Kaevarians undertake every so often to rid themselves of it.
+It is rumored that the [Singularian Heresy](../../Religions/KaevarianChurch.md#singularian-heresy) is rooted somewhere within the Templar itself, resisting the various theological purges the Kaevarians undertake every so often to rid themselves of it.
 For this reason, many non-Kaevarians take the arrival of Templar less enthusiastically than they might other militant orders, particularly the Draconic Order.

+Periodically, the Templar hold jousts and other competitions with the Draconic Order, usually with an eye towards trying to best the Draconic Knights and increase Templar honor at the expense of Draconic, but more often than not this goes poorly for the Templar, and only increases some of the resentment the Templar feel towards the Dragon Knights.
+Some Templar have even gone so far as to murmur that the Draconic Knights must be making use of evil magic, for how could the power of dragons be greater than that of Kaevar Himself, or His Chosen?

 #### Progression